Jeremy Hanley

-Sir Jeremy James Hanley, KCMG (born 17 November 1945) is a politician and former chartered accountant from the United Kingdom.
-He served as the Chairman of the Conservative Party from 1994 to 1995, and as a member of parliament (MP) representing the constituency of Richmond and Barnes from 1983 to 1997.
+Sir Jeremy James Hanley (17 November 1945 – 22 May 2026) was an English politician.
+He served as the Chairman of the Conservative Party from 1994 to 1995 and was member of parliament (MP) representing the constituency of Richmond and Barnes from 1983 to 1997.
+By profession Hanley was an accountant.

-Career
+Early life and career

-Hanley was educated at Rugby School, and began his career with Peat Marwick Mitchell & Company (now KPMG) as an articled clerk in 1963.
-He qualified as a chartered accountant in 1969, and as a Chartered Certified Accountant and chartered secretary in 1980.
-He joined the Financial Training Company, responsible for training chartered accountants, as a lecturer in Law and Accountancy (now Kaplan Financial Ltd), and rose to become the organisation's deputy chairman.
+Hanley was educated at Rugby School and began his career with Peat Marwick Mitchell & Company (now KPMG) as an articled clerk in 1963.
+He qualified as a chartered accountant in 1969 and as a Chartered Certified Accountant and chartered secretary in 1980.
+He joined the Financial Training Company, responsible for training chartered accountants, and rose to become the organisation's deputy chairman.

-Hanley stood unsuccessfully as the Conservative Party candidate in the 1978 Lambeth Central by-election, and for the same seat in the general election the following year, before becoming the MP for Richmond and Barnes at the 1983 general election, narrowly defeating the SDP–Liberal Alliance candidate Alan Watson.
-On his first day in the House of Commons he ended up sitting next to Ian Paisley and introduced himself saying: "How do you do?
+He stood unsuccessfully as the Conservative Party candidate in the 1978 Lambeth Central by-election and for the same seat in the general election the following year, before becoming the MP for Richmond and Barnes at the 1983 general election, narrowly defeating the SDP–Liberal Alliance candidate Alan Watson.
+On his first day in the House of Commons he ended up sitting next to Northern Ireland MP Ian Paisley and introduced himself saying: "How do you do?
 I did not realise that you were on our side", to which Paisley replied: "Never confuse sitting on your side with being on your side."

-Hanley was the Parliamentary Private Secretary (PPS) to Richard Luce from 1987 to 1990, and briefly the PPS to Chris Patten.
-He became an Under-Secretary of State at the Northern Ireland Office in 1990, and a Minister of State at the Ministry of Defence in 1993.
+Hanley was the Parliamentary Private Secretary (PPS) to Richard Luce from 1987 to 1990 and briefly to Chris Patten.
+He became an Under-Secretary of State at the Northern Ireland Office in 1990 and a Minister of State at the Ministry of Defence in 1993.

 In 1994, Hanley was brought into the Cabinet by Prime Minister John Major, who made him the Chairman of the Conservative Party and a minister without portfolio.
-He served in this position until the 1995 Cabinet reshuffle, when he was moved to the non-Cabinet role of Minister of State at the Foreign Office, where he remained until the 1997 general election.
+As party chairman he earned a reputation for being prone to gaffes.
+In the 1995 Cabinet reshuffle Hanley was moved to the non-cabinet role of Minister of State at the Foreign Office, where he remained until the 1997 general election.

-Hanley's Richmond and Barnes constituency was abolished as part of a redrawing of constituency boundaries ahead of the 1997 election.
+His Richmond and Barnes constituency was abolished as part of a redrawing of constituency boundaries ahead of the 1997 election.
 He stood as the Conservative candidate for the new constituency of Richmond Park, but was defeated by the Liberal Democrat candidate Jenny Tonge.

-Since leaving politics, Hanley has served on a number of company boards and as a director of the Arab-British Chamber of Commerce.
+After leaving politics, Hanley served on a number of company boards and as a director of the Arab-British Chamber of Commerce.